 - Additional transshipment.
 Many ports have developed a notable transshipment function (ship to ship), some even becoming pure transshipment hubs.
 This function is often related to the position of a port within the global and regional shipping networks and the outcome of the decision of shipping lines in the organization of their service networks.
 The challenge remains that transshipment is complex to anchor and subject to fluctuation if a shipping line decides to change its network configuration.
 Ports with an active hinterland can expand this connectivity with that of transshipment since they can build additional economies of scale.

-Thus, the balance between hinterland intensification, expansion, and transshipment can be shifting during a port’s evolution.
+Thus, the balance between hinterland intensification, expansion, and transshipment can shift during a port’s evolution.
 Typically, a port starts with a local cargo base which can be expanded through the development of its hinterland.
 However, until recently, the port played a limited role in developing their hinterland.
 Hinterland expansion was more coincidental and subject to national or regional infrastructure strategies.